 3. Birth control gets a much-needed makeover

 Say it with us: It's about fucking time.
 Revolutionary brands like Hers are paving the way for a birth control makeover, making the pill more affordable, widely accessible, and—just for good measure—aesthetically pleasing.
+(There's also a related men's health brand, Hims, as well.)

 If you've been thinking about stepping away from hormonal birth control altogether, Welsh predicts that there will be more options in that category, too.
 "I truly believe we’re going to see a trend toward alternatives to the hormonal birth control pills that have been ruling the market for the past few decades," she says.
 "Birth control is critical for providing women with family planning options, but we need to continue innovating in the space, providing women with more options that do not necessarily throw off their body or cause them to suffer negative side effects."